projectcalico/calico/master/security/high-connection-workloads.md

 ### Big picture

-Use a Calico network policy rule to bypass Linux conntrack for traffic to workloads that experience extremely large number of connections.
+Use a {{site.prodname}} network policy rule to bypass Linux conntrack for traffic to workloads that experience extremely large number of connections.

 ### Value

-When the number of connections on a node exceeds the number of connections that Linux conntrack can track, connections can be rejected or dropped.
-Calico network policy can be used to selectively bypass Linux conntrack for traffic to/from these types of workloads.
+When the number of connections on a node exceeds the number of connections that Linux conntrack can track, connections can be rejected or dropped. {{site.prodname}} network policy can be used to selectively bypass Linux conntrack for traffic to/from these types of workloads.

 ### Features

-This how-to guide uses the following Calico features:
+This how-to guide uses the following {{site.prodname}} features:
 - A HostEndpoint
 - A GlobalNetworkPolicy with a **doNotTrack** rule